khulnasoft-lab/design.khulnasoft.com/pages/components/template.md

 ## Structure
 <!--
   Include a simplified visual of the component with the sections and parts numbered to match the text reference below.
 Examples can be viewed in Figma at https://www.figma.com/file/2XRq1MnIG69iti76Mh9HpJ/Pajamas-visual-examples?node-id=39%3A0.
 Request access if needed to create a new visual.
 An ordered list should match the numbering in the visual.
-The section or part name should be the first item and use **bold** formatting.
+The element name should be the first item and use **bold** formatting.
 Use the figure element to add the visual, like the below example:

   <figure class="figure" role="figure" aria-label="Button structure">
     <img class="figure-img" src="/img/button-structure.svg" alt="Numbered diagram of a button structure" role="img" />